tom-berend/easy-flows/README.md

 - PHP (of course)
 - workflows stored in json files (so users can edit them)
 - support for workflow overloading (so specific flows can override general flows)
-- just script orchestration (because PHP)
+- no parallelism, just script orchestration (because PHP)